moorelanguage/Ultimate-Lenape/README.md

 [James Rementer's Academia.edu](https://independent.academia.edu/JamesRementer) the Academia.edu page of the awesome linguist who is the project director of the LTD.

+[Gilwell][https://www.gilwell.com/lenape] another public online dictionary for Lenape!
+Appears to use 1888 as the source, I don't think it copies all words from that book however and leaves some words and meanings from the book out.

+[Evolpub](http://www.evolpub.com/) publishes some Lenape wordlists!
+Has a public repository of their ebooks for people.
+The books relevant to Lenape is "Vol._03_Unami_Jargon", "Vol._05_NJ_Jargon", "Vol._10_NJ_Delaware", "Vol._12_Delaware", "Vol._15_Delaware", "Vol._29_Minsi".
+The books I list here are for a variety of dialects and the jargon/pidign language that stemmed from the unami dialect of Lenape.
+They also have other languages.

 ## Flashcards

 [vaia](https://app.vaia.com/studyset/10286672?ref=btXkep8f8okuKEuiyPfbFto0lP4aG14E&ref_type=studyset_share) a flashcard set made in 2023 by a student of the [Shelly Depaul Language Course](https://6abc.com/post/lenape-teach-language-indigenous-people-of-pennsylvania-teaching-class/12482441/).
 I manually imported this into anki, but there is no built in way to export a deck from Vaia to Anki.
 Maybe I'll host my local anki  version that probably has a mistake or two here if anyone is interested.
 This is for the Southern Unami Dialect.